 In 1948, the Communist Nationalization of Hungary was harsh.
 She was fired for political reasons (having a statue of the Blessed Mother in her home).
 By May 1951, she was in a humanly hopeless situation.
 Fortunately, she became a technical supervisor at a foundry (alluded to in the diary).
 This saved her family from starvation.
 She worked at a number of factories.
 Her children married and, with their grandchildren, moved back in with Elizabeth.

 Her diary begins on July 13, 1960, when she wrote about the beginning religious experience that introduced her to God’s presence.
 It speaks of three years of spiritual darkness (1958 – 1961) that prepared her for the locutions.
-The decisive moment came on July 16, 1961, the feast of Our Lady of Mount Carmel (Elizabeth was a lay Carmelite, OCD).
+The decisive moment came on July 16, 1961, the Feast of Our Lady of Mount Carmel (Elizabeth was a lay Carmelite, OCDS).

 And so the messages and writings of the Spiritual Diary began…